2024 Central Coast Council election: Referendum

 Had the 2021 election gone ahead for the Central Coast, the electorate were to be asked whether the council should be reduced in size from 15 to nine councillors, and the wards reduced from five to three.
 With the postponement of the 2021 elections due to the administration of Council, the referendum was pushed back to the next election.

 In 2024, voters were asked whether the Council should reduce the amount of councillors from 15 to nine, reducing the wards from five to three, and thus each ward electing three councillors each.
 The referendum passed by a majority of 47,621, and as local government referendums are legally binding, the Council must implement these changes for the 2028 elections.

+Do you favour a reduction in the number of Central Coast Councillors from 15 to 9 and a reduction in the number of wards from 5 to 3, with each ward electing 3 councillors?